tomwrw/nix-config/README.md

 # Introduction.

 My modular, flake-based repo for managing my systems using Nix and NixOS, flakes and Home Manager (as a NixOS module).
-I publish megadots to help others, as I found Github and other peoples repos (some shoutouts below!) extremely helpful to learn Nix/NixOS.
+I publish my nix-config to help others, as I found Github and other peoples repos (some shoutouts below!) extremely helpful to learn Nix/NixOS.
 Hopefully I can return the favour by publishing my own, for those who come after.

 > **Note:** Though I use this repo for my own config, I also dabble and break things from time to time.
 I tend to keep working code in the `main` branch.
 Any other branch, assume it is a work in progress and not suitable for use.
 Also note that as this is my primary personal config, my `hardware-configuration.nix` files and attributes like `hostname`, `hashedPassword` and `username` will be unique to me, so you'll have to bring your own.